-Depending in which part of the country you are situated, the weather will be influencing what work you can achieve this month.
-Many areas are currently experiencing a cold weather front where temperatures have remained close to freezing.
-This has resulted in a number of ground frosts occurring.
-No work should be undertaken on the greens when they are in a frosty condition.
+Depending in which part of the country you are situated, the weather will be influencing what work you can achieve this month with many areas currently experiencing a cold weather front, where temperatures have remained close to freezing.
+The oncoming cold front has resulted in a number of ground frosts occurring with no work being undertaken on the greens when they are in a frosty condition.

-If the frosty weather persists over a number of days, it could lead to some problems with your irrigation systems, hose pipes and outside taps.
-Ideally, any water carrying pipe work should be lagged or protected from frost damage.
-Frost damage will lead to burst pipes and joints.
-Keep an eye out for these leaks.
+If the frosty weather persists over a number of days, it could lead to a number of problems within your irrigation systems, hose pipes and outside taps.
+Ideally, any water carrying pipe work should be lagged or protected from frost damage as frost damage will lead to burst pipes and joints; make sure you keep an eye open for these leaks.

-Spring renovations are four to six weeks away.
-Ensure you have ordered your topdressing and seed requirements, along with any specialist machinery you may need to hire in for the tasks ahead.
+Spring renovations are four to six weeks away, so ensure you have ordered your topdressing and seed requirements, along with any specialist machinery you may need to hire in for the tasks ahead.
 Get your orders in early to avoid disappointment.

 February is a good time to carry out some aeration works (when conditions allow, but not during frost), thus opening up the soil profile, alleviating any compaction problems and, at the same time, keeping the surface free draining.